-If you should learn how to invest during a recession, the short answer is yes.
+If you are asking yourself if you should learn how to invest during a recession, the short answer is yes.

 Therefore, there are actions you can take during any recession to secure a financial future.